nextflow-io/nextflow/docs/module.rst

 .. note::
-    This feature requires the use of a local or shared file system for the pipeline work directory, or :ref:`wave-page` when using container-native executors.
+    This feature requires the use of a local or shared file system for the pipeline work directory, or :ref:`wave-page` when using cloud-based executors.